There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - Panorama Rooftop bar is a good pick if you want to get a drink under the stars.
 Prices are a bit more expensive.

-- Fugitivo Laureles: Cool spot to serve you draft beers by the glass.
-You have a card and you decide yourself the quantities.
+- Fugitivo Laureles is a cool spot where you can get draft beers by the glass.
+You have a card, and you decide the quantities yourself.

 - Del Patio Bar is heaven for travelers on a shoestring budget.
 Close at 1 am